ghodulik95/chromebook-nautilus-desktop/README.md

    - **`toggle-headset-mode.sh`**
      - Switches a Bluetooth device between headphone (A2DP) and headset (HSP/HFP) with mic enabled.
    - **`detect-webcam.sh`**
      - Creates a symlink `/dev/webcam` to your actual camera device (which can vary from boot to boot).
-Used by the (disabled) `webcam-link.desktop`.
+Used by the (disabled by default) `webcam-link.desktop`.

 <a href="tabular"></a>
 ### 7.2 Tabular summary of scripts and config files